South Carolina headed to Final Four, beats Florida 77-70 - News 12 Now

 FAMOUS FANS

-Among those in attendance at Madison Square Garden were Hall of Famer Rick Barry, whose son Canyon is on Florida, Paul McCartney and Darius Rucker.
+Among those in attendance at Madison Square Garden were Hall of Famer Rick Barry, whose son Canyon plays for Florida, Paul McCartney and Darius Rucker.

 UP NEXT